Portugal’s Socialists say in position to form coalition govt

 Portugal emerged in May 2014 from a three-year, 78-billion-euro ($88-billion) international bailout, and the prospect of a fragile government has rattled investors.

 Although the outgoing rightwing coalition of Prime Minister Pedro Passos Coelho won the election, it lost the absolute parliamentary majority it had enjoyed since 2011.

 Following the vote, the president tasked Passos Coelho with seeking the support of the Socialist opposition in order to form a “stable and lasting” government.

 But his efforts failed.

-As the Socialists were talking with Coelho, they were also speaking with the Communist Party and the radical Left Bloc, linked to Greece’s anti-austerity Syriza party, with the aim of forming an “alternative government”.
+As the Socialists were talking with Passos Coelho, they were also consulting with the Communist Party and the radical Left Bloc, linked to Greece’s anti-austerity Syriza party, with the aim of forming an “alternative government”.

 A former mayor of Lisbon, Costa has pledged to put an end to four years of painful austerity put in place by Passos Coelho’s coalition.

 However, Passos Coelho, who met with the president on Tuesday, emphasized that the coalition of his centre-right Social Democratic Party and his conservative CDS ally had won a “clear” victory.

 “It is natural for these two groups to form a government,” he said, adding he was convinced he would be able to obtain the necessary support to offer Portugal “a period of stability and of trust.”

 After the elections, the radical leftist parties had said they were ready to back a government led by the socialists.